TheMdTF/mdtf-public/rally5/acquisition-system/api/Apis/ImageSubmissionApi.md

 Associate a face image capture with the ongoing transaction.

-    Acquisition System Providers may submit face image data through this endpoint.
+    Acquisition system providers may submit face image data through this endpoint.
 Submitted image captures will be stored and associated with the ongoing transaction.
 Multiple images may be submitted during a transaction.

 ### Parameters